bradleynott/NFL-Big-Data-Bowl/README.md

 In the Python script functions and code appear as the analysis requires instead of placing all functions at the beginning or in a separate file to be imported.
 If anything is confusing just ask.
 If you have access to the same data and want to use my code, run it a few lines at a time like you might a Jupyter Notebook.

-Compute time (single thread) to loop through all low-level event data files, subset, and apply necessary functions was ~3 min.
+Compute time (single thread) to loop through all low-level event data files(loop at code line 426), subset, and apply necessary functions was ~3 min.

 Total Data size: